JustHelixia/mkdocs/docs/docker.md

 3. `docker rm CONTAINER-NAME`
 4. `docker run -d --restart=always -p PORT:PORT -v path/to/app/data -name CONTAINER-NAME IMAGE`

-When inspect the Docker run command you notice similarities with a Docker Compose file:
+When inspecting the Docker run command you notice similarities with a Docker Compose file:
 - -d -> detached mode
 - --restart=always -> is the restart policy
 - -p -> stands for the ports needs to be used external and internal